MilkeeyCat/ddnet_protocol/docs/packer.md

 const char *ddnet_unpacker_get_string_sanitized(DDNetUnpacker *unpacker, DDNetStringSanitize sanitize);
 ```

-Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`
+Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`.
-it returns the next null terminated string in the unpacker data
+It returns the next null terminated string in the unpacker data and also
-and also progresses the internal unpacker state to point to the next element
+progresses the internal unpacker state to point to the next element.

 ```C
 uint8_t bytes[] = {'f', 'o', 'o', 0x00};